Anduin2017/AnduinOS/README.md

 AnduinOS is a custom Debian-based Linux distribution that aims to facilitate developers transitioning from Windows to Ubuntu by maintaining familiar operational habits and workflows.

-AnduinOS is built on the Ubuntu Jammy package base.
+AnduinOS is built on the Ubuntu Noble package base.

 [Download AnduinOS](https://www.anduinos.com/)